How to Migrate WordPress from Localhost to Live: A Step-by-Step Guide

 Next, you’ll upload your WordPress files to the live server using an FTP client.

 Important Note: Ensure your files are in the correct directory.
-Uploading them to a wrong folder may cause your site not to load properly.
+Uploading them to the wrong folder may cause your site not to load correctly.

 Find: Best WordPress Website Migration Agencies